Rookie Leo Lover Confusion!

 And I pick a pet more suitable for our family - a leopard gecko...
 Love at

 First sight...
-I keep calling him a girl, because we were told it was a girl, named her Leona and within a couple of weeks I figured out she is a he- so now we just call him Leo (original, right?
+I keep calling him a girl, because we were told it was a girl, named her Leona and within a couple of weeks I figured out she is a he- so now we just call him Leo Smile (original, right?
 Lol)

 Before leaving the Pet store we thought we had everything we needed!